Yes, Your 11 Year Old Can Learn to Budget

 He entered his first transactions in YNAB — for school shoes and a few shirts he bought at Old Navy.

-Soon we’ll schedule some transactions for recurring expenses — $5/month for his cell phone plan and $2/month for Duolingo Plus.
+We even scheduled some transactions for recurring expenses — $5/month for his cell phone plan and $2/month for Duolingo Plus.
+(We first scheduled an automatic recurring charge in FamZoo and then in YNAB.)

 In all, he caught on REALLY quickly.
 He moved money from one category to another before I had a chance to even look to figure it out.